 For applications such as RF receiver sensitivity testing, it is suggested to operate only in linear regulation mode to eliminate potential EMI sources.
 When operating in linear mode, make sure to consider power dissipation through the linear regulation stage; a higher input voltage will result in higher power dissipation.
 When linear mode is desired as well as high current operation, it is recommended to run the input voltage close to the MTM-PM-1 module's minimum input voltage to reduce power regulation losses.
-Switch-mode power supply operation will allow a broader range of input voltages while maintaining high current demand limits.
+Switch mode power supply operation will allow a broader range of input voltages while maintaining high current demand limits.
+Default behavior is to automatically change between linear-mode and switcher-mode if an input voltage greater than 7.25V is applied with a 100mV hysteresis.

-RAIL0 and RAIL1 Operational State
+RAIL0 Operational State